MiguelVeganzones/ParticleSimulation/README.md

    - This resulted in a reduction in clock time of about 40%.

 2. Optimizing `l2_norm` calculations:
    - After removing `std::pow`, the `l2_norm` vector calculation represents a significant part of the CPU time.
-This operation was responsible for approximately 13.8% of the CPU time in the hot path, but it is also elsewhere.
+This operation was responsible for approximately 13.8% of the CPU time in the hot path, but it is also used elsewhere.
 This function was implemented using `std::ranges::fold_left`, which is high-level but less efficient than a raw loop.
    - We tried optimizing this implementation by replacing `fold_left` with:
      - A raw `for` loop, which would be easy for the compiler to unroll, as the vector size is a small compile time constant.